tnc-ca-geo/animl-api/README.md

 npm run start
 ```

-Note: The first time running serverless will require you to the login to the serverless console and be granted a seat from the TNC organization.
+Note: The first time running serverless will require you to login to the serverless console and be granted a seat from the TNC organization.

 - To deploy the Cloudformation development stack, run:
 ```